Egypt sends ambulances to evacuate Gaza wounded

 An official at the Gaza border said the opening was "exceptional" because it is usually closed during public holidays including Eid al-Fitr, this year running from Wednesday to Sunday in Egypt.

-On Friday, the Egyptian public health authority said the holiday was being suspended for some Egyptian doctors and nurses in preparation to receive "those coming from the Gaza Strip".
+The Egyptian public health authority said Friday that the holiday was being suspended for some Egyptian doctors and nurses in preparation to receive "those coming from the Gaza Strip".

 The Rafah border crossing is usually open on working days.

-Health officials in Gaza say Israeli strikes have killed 145 people, including 41 children, since Monday.
-Around 1,100 others have been wounded.
+Medical officials in Gaza say Israeli strikes have killed 139 people, including 39 children, since Monday.
+Around 950 people have been wounded.

-Rockets fired by Palestinian armed groups have killed 10 people in Israel, including a child and a soldier, and have wounded over 560 Israelis.
+Rockets fired by Palestinian armed groups have killed nine people in Israel, including a child and a soldier.

-The flare up in violence erupted after Israeli police launched vicious attacks against Palestinian worshippers in the Al-Aqsa mosque compound and cracked down on protests against planned Israeli expulsions of Palestinians from their homes in annexed east Jerusalem.
+The strikes were retaliation for Palestinian group Hamas launching rockets on Israel, after Israeli police attacked Palestinian worshippers in the Al-Aqsa mosque and cracked down on protests against planned Israeli expulsions of Palestinians from their homes in occupied east Jerusalem.